 Typically, after a few days, the urine becomes dark, and jaundice (a yellowish discoloration of the skin and whites of the eyes) develops.
 Both of these symptoms occur because bilirubin builds up in the blood.
 Bilirubin is the main pigment in bile, the greenish yellow digestive fluid produced by the liver.
 Most symptoms usually disappear at this point, and people feel better even though the jaundice may worsen.
 The jaundice usually peaks in 1 to 2 weeks, then fades over 2 to 4 weeks.
 Symptoms of cholestasis (a reduction or stoppage of bile flow)—such as pale stools and overall itchiness—may develop, particularly in people with hepatitis A.

-People who have not been vaccinated and who are exposed to hepatitis A virus can obtain protection with an injection of an antibody preparation called standard immune globulin.
+If people who have not been vaccinated are exposed to hepatitis A virus, they can be given an injection of an antibody preparation called standard immune globulin.
 It prevents infection or decreases its severity.
-However, the amount of protection varies, and the protection is only temporary.
+However, the amount of protection it provides varies, and the protection is only temporary.

 If people who have not been vaccinated are exposed to hepatitis B virus, they are given hepatitis B immune globulin and are vaccinated.
 Hepatitis B immune globulin contains antibodies to hepatitis B, which help the body fight the infection.
 This preparation prevents symptoms or decreases their severity, although it is unlikely to prevent infection.
 Some people need a booster dose of the vaccine.

 No vaccines against hepatitis C or D virus are available.
 However, vaccination against hepatitis B virus also reduces the risk of infection with hepatitis D virus.

 Other preventive measures against infection with the hepatitis viruses can be taken: